Other:

 ccbSetCloseOnEscapePressed(bClose)

-By default, the application will close when the user presses escape.
+By default, the application on Windows and Mac OS X will close when the user presses escape in debug mode.
 By calling ccbSetCloseOnEscapePressed(false) will disable this feature.
+On other targets, this function has no effect.

 Sets if the mouse cursor is visible or not.
 Call ccbSetCursorVisible(false) to make it invisible, call ccbSetCursorVisible(true) to make visible again.